thomvaill/tads-boilerplate/README.md

   - Avoid mistakes
   - Make other (including non-DevOps) team members able to learn
 - Everyone, not only DevOps team members, is able to:
-  - Create their development environement in a minute with just one command
+  - Create their development environment in a minute with just one command
   - Reproduce a production-like environment locally
   - Understand the whole infrastructure
   - Propose modifications to the infrastructure, while being able to test them locally